Gelila Enbaye

 Enbaye 2022 cropped

-Prior to joining GPPi, Gelila worked for the consultancies Control Risks in Paris and africon in Germany.
+Prior to joining GPPi, Gelila worked for the consultancies Africon in Germany and Control Risks in Paris.
 She also gained experience in policymaking processes through internships with the German Federal Foreign Office and the US House of Representatives.
 As an intern in the Konrad-Adenauer-Foundation’s West Africa office, Gelila prepared publications and planned multiple policy conferences across the region.
 In addition, she worked as a research assistant at the University of Mannheim in a research project on pro-government militias worldwide.

 Languages: German, English, French, Tigrinya